aaronfranceschi/freelancer-crm/README.md

 ---

 ## 💡 About the Application
-I built FreelancerCRM to challenge myself, so I can enhance my development competency by creating a complete fullstack solo project while also exploring different technologies not previously well known to me.
+I built FreelancerCRM to challenge myself, so I can enhance my development competency by creating a complete full-stack solo project while also exploring different technologies not previously well known to me.
 The application has a Kanban board UI built with React/Next.js and Tailwind, and a secure Node/Express back-end with both REST and GraphQL endpoints backed by PostgreSQL.
 I set up JWT authentication, CI/CD with GitHub Actions, and deployed the front-end to Vercel and the back-end to Heroku.
 I also experimented with infrastructure-as-code using Terraform and lightweight Kubernetes (K3s) although I wouldn’t call myself proficient there yet, but it gave me valuable exposure to how modern apps can be deployed and scaled.

 The application contains the following features:
 - Manage contacts with fields for name, email, company, status, note, and phone number.